drop-games/eb-docs/docs/intro.md

 and the community-first approach, where the the value is being build in and out of the game.
 The high replayability is achieved by combining the super flexible combat and fair matchmaking with rich customization of play-style and appereance, making every duel not like any another.

-What distinguishes Hyperblade as a fighter game from it's predcessors is the native support for **cross-play**.
+What distinguishes Hyperblade as a fighter game from it's predecessors is the native support for **cross-play**.
 PC, console and mobile players can all duel against each other on equal ground, as the mechanics of the game give no explicit advantage to either platform, thus enabling for real cross-play with no compromises.
 The simple control scheme Hyperblade accessible even for casual gamers, yet at the same time, sharp and precise inputs allow for competitive ranked gameplay and the eventual emergence of esports.
 In Hyperblade, skill and knowledge of the game is how a player gets an edge over his opponents, pay-to-win is not applicable here as purchasable items have no effect on the game balance.